daniel-scs/tock/doc/reference/trd1-trds.md

 describe systems that do not have a reference implementation.

 The fourth field is "Status," which specifies the status of the TRD.
-A TRD status can either be "Draft," which means it is a work in progress, "Final," which means it is complete and will not change.
+A TRD's status can be either "Draft," which means it is a work in progress, or "Final," which means it is complete and will not change.
 Once a TRD has the status "Final," the only change allowed is the addition of an "Obsoleted By" field.